chnadell/networks/README.md

 # networks
-for learning and playing with python's networking capabilities
+for learning some of python's networking capabilities